This article is about attribute accessors (

 attr_accessor, you also have other kinds of accessors.

 What are the differences between them?

 Well, attr_accessor creates both the READER & WRITER methods.

 attr_writer creates only the writer.

 attr_reader you can only read the value, but not change it.
-And with
+With

-attr_writer you can only change it but not read it.
+attr_writer you can only change a value but not read it.

 attr_reader :name, :value, :ready?